cwilliams145/nmos-template/index.md

 # AMWA NMOS Template Specification

-This is a template for other NMOS Specifications.
+This is a template that we recommend using as a starting point for new NMOS Specifications.

 It has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initative.